-VE3CWM transmits from 25 feet underground in a former secret nuclear bunker (the Diefenbunker) located in the village of Carp near Ottawa, Ontario, Canada.
+VE3CWM (Cold War Museum) transmits from 25 feet underground in the former secret nuclear bunker, known as the Diefenbunker, located in the village of Carp near Ottawa, Ontario, Canada.

 Officially known as Canadian Forces Station Carp, the facility was operational as part of the Canadian military’s communication system 24/7 for 32 years, from 1962 to 1994, before being decommissioned.

 The station is located in the Emergency Radio Room on the top level of the 4-story, 100,000 square foot underground facility.
 VE3CWM recreates the amateur radio facility which operated from 1982 through to the end of the bunker’s active military service in 1994, under the call sign VE3GOC (Government Of Canada).